FINAL DETAILS RELEASED -- Interdisciplinarity: What Deans Want to Know

-This first session will be held online April 22, followed by sessions on “Bachelor’s Degrees in Liberal/General Studies (April 27), Thematic Interdisciplinary Degree Programs (May 5), and Interdisciplinary Research and Graduate Programs (May 8).
+This first session was be held online April 22.
+Those still wishing to attend these sessions can view this event via streaming video.
+Remaining session are: “Bachelor’s Degrees in Liberal/General Studies (April 27), Thematic Interdisciplinary Degree Programs (May 5), and Interdisciplinary Research and Graduate Programs (May 8).
+Register here.

 Deans are encouraged to invite others to join them to participate live in any or all of these sessions.
-Because the first session is required to benefit fully from the next three, it can be streamed after April 22 for those who register.
 Are you ready to get full details in order to register?
 Click here.

 This summer's Seminar for New Deans will be held July 12-15 at the InterContinental Milwaukee.
 Adjacent to the scenic Milwaukee Riverwalk, InterContinental Milwaukee is centrally located to downtown's business and theatre districts, parks, restaurants and nightlife.
 Discover the historic Pabst Theatre, the Milwaukee Public Museum, or one of Milwaukee's many summer festivals.
 Take a short walk to the shores of Lake Michigan and the world-renowned Milwaukee Art Museum.
 Or make a stop at Milwaukee's most unique food destination, the Milwaukee Public Market.
 See you in Milwaukee!